Australian High Commission

 2. Countering violent extremism

-3. Skills development and economic empowerment
+3. Skills development (including sports) and economic empowerment

 4. Support for vulnerable groups, notably women and girls, youth and people with disabilities

 Projects must be located in one or more of the countries: Burundi, Kenya, Rwanda, Somalia, Tanzania or Uganda.
 Activities may run up to a maximum of two years.
-Further information on the Australian Government Direct Aid Program can be found here: http://dfat.gov.au/people-to-people/direct-aid-program/Pages/direct-aid-program.aspx
+Further information on the Australian Government Direct Aid Program can be found here: https://www.dfat.gov.au/people-to-people/direct-aid-program/direct-aid-program

 Projects must have defined, realistic objectives and clear outcomes.
 The Australian High Commission will award DAP grants at a minimum of AUD 25,000 and a maximum of AUD 60,000.
-Applications can be made in USD to an amount within this range when converted at the time of application.
+Applications should be made in USD to an amount within this range when converted at the time of application.
 Projects must be self-sustaining and recurrent/ongoing costs will not be supported (e.g. salaries/rental/utility costs, micro credit schemes or any other project that involves return of money, etc.).
 Projects that demonstrate a high level of local involvement or partnership with other likeminded organisations (financially and/or in kind) are encouraged.

-Organisations that received funding in both the 2020-2021 and 2021-2022 rounds are ineligible for funding in 2022-2023.
+Organisations that received funding in both the 2021-2022 and 2022-2023 rounds are not eligible for funding in 2023-2024.

-How do you apply for the Direct Aid Program?
+How do you apply for DAP?

+DAP is open for applications periodically.
 Interested organisations must submit an application via an electronic online form, powered by the SmartyGrants system.

 Applications should be complete proposals for prospective projects.
 To be eligible for funding, all proposals must include: